RellikDog/Capstone1/README.md

 <img alt="Ratio by population density" src='graphs/bar-noDC.png'>

 #### Hypothesis A Support
 This chart would seem to suggest that, in general, states with higher population density have a higher proportion of applications for handguns to rifles which means it supports my initial Hypothesis(A).
-I make this claim because I belive there is an obvious upward trend in chart 1B.
+I make this claim because I believe there is an obvious upward trend in chart 1B.
 If you look at chart 1A and 2B in conjunction to get an idea of how much of an outlier the District of Columbia is in terms of population density and handgun/longun applications it also seems to support my initial hypothesis.

 Next I chose to chart the raw numbers with a scatter plot so that I could look at the actual number of occurrences and proportion of population density change between states.
 In the following graph the lines represent each state with that state's number of handgun and rifle applications being represented by dots on the line.
 Since we know that DC is such an obvious outlier we are going to begin by looking at a plot with DC's data removed.

 #### Chart 2A
 <img alt="Raw applications by population density" src='graphs/scatter.png'>

-Just so we can assure of ourselves of what the data would look like if we included DC here is the same chart but without the state lines and DC included
+Just so we can assure ourselves of what the data would look like if we included the District of Columbia, here is the same chart but without the state lines and with DC included.

 #### Chart 2B
 <img alt="Raw applications by population density" src='graphs/scatter-withDC.png'>